 - Serving the community shows that an individual values helping others.
 Service can be done in your hometown, at Hamilton, and/or in the surrounding area of Oneida County.
 Graduate schools look for students who volunteer in service to their communities even if unrelated to healthcare.
 The Community Outreach and Opportunity Project (COOP) houses many opportunities for students interested in service and can be found on the third floor of the chapel.
 The COOP oversees a variety of opportunities and organizations such as the Hamilton Association for Volunteering, Outreach, and Charity (HAVOC), A Better Chance (ABC) Tutoring, Hamilton Reads and many more.
 For more information, visit the COOP website.
 Additionally, the majority of these programs will send out all-campus emails at the beginning of each semester regarding descriptions of upcoming volunteer opportunities and instructions on how to become involved.
 Service opportunities range in interests and time commitments in order to attract a diverse body of student volunteers.
 For further information regarding service, visit the COOP online or in person to learn about the many avenues in which a Hamilton student can get involved.

-- Volunteering may reflect the caring qualities that dental schools look for in an applicant, whether your volunteer experiences relate to helping others or specifically related to dental non-profits like Oral Health America.
-Hamilton has a branch established with Operation Smile on campus.
-For more information, visit the ADEA's page on volunteering.
+- Volunteering may reflect the caring qualities that dental schools look for in an applicant.
+For more information and ideas about service opportunities, visit the ADEA's page on community service.

 Explore Other Resources